SuyashLakhotia/TechInterview/8 - Miscellaneous.md

 - `500 Internal Server Error`: Server exception.
 - `503 Service Unavailable`: Server unable to handle the request (temporary).
 - `504 Gateway Timeout`: Server did not receive a timely response from an upstream server.

+## Rabin-Karp Substring Search

+The brute force way to search for a substring of length `b` in a larger string of length `S` takes `O(b (S - b))` time, since the first `S - b + 1` characters are searched in the larger string and for each, the next `b` characters are checked.

+The Rabin-Karp algorithm takes advantage of the fact that two identical strings will have the same hash value.
+Note that two different strings may also have the same hash value.

+Therefore, using this trick can reduce the search time (in the best case) to `O(S)` since we just need to compute the hash value for every sequence of `b` characters in the larger string and validate those substrings.